 Perfusionist Salary Influencing Factors

-Experience contributes significantly to increasing pay for perfusionists.
-Practicing in certain also affords the opportunity to earn more than the national average.
-As few, if any perfusionists, are self-employed, the type of employer will also influence earnings.
+Experience contributes significantly to increased pay for perfusionists.
+Practicing in certain environments also affords the opportunity to earn more than the national average.
 Those who work for private sector hospitals or perfusionist companies can expect higher salaries than those in public sector agencies or nonprofit organizations.

 Perfusionists in Winnipeg, Manitoba, earn C$126,963, which falls below the Canadian national average of C$134,436.
 Those in Toronto eclipse the national average at C$144,383.
 In Vancouver, a perfusionist can expect to fetch, on a mean basis, C$145,697.

-Pay for perfusionists in London reaches a mean of £93,780, significantly higher than the United Kingdom’s mean of £73,817 for these professionals.
-According to SalaryExpert, the mean for perfusionists in Sydney, Australia stands at AU$207,793, while the figure for those in Brisbane, Australia is AU$177,621.
+Pay for perfusionists in London reaches a mean of £93,780, significantly higher than the United Kingdom’s mean of £73,817.
+According to SalaryExpert, the mean for perfusionists in Sydney, Australia stands at AU$207,793.
+The figure for those in Brisbane, Australia is AU$177,621.
 The mean salary stands at NZD$164,317 for perfusionists in Auckland, New Zealand.